mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 # Polynomials

-If we [look back](/2017/06/04/secret-sharing-part1/) at Shamir's scheme we see that it's all about polynomials: a random polynomial embedding the secret is sampled, and the shares are taken as its value at certain points.
+If we [look back](/2017/06/04/secret-sharing-part1/) at Shamir's scheme we see that it's all about polynomials: a random polynomial embedding the secret is sampled, and the shares are taken as its values at certain points.

 ```python
 def shamir_share(secret):